 There is one thing, though, that stands above the rest as necessary nutrition for the human body, mind, and spirit: hope.
 Without hope, there is no drive even to live, and the more hope we have, the more motivated and enthusiastic we feel.
 Hope is the most powerful supplement available to us, and thankfully, we can make hope for ourselves any time just by changing our thoughts and attitudes.
 Whether you’re eight or 80, hopes and dreams are the best way to activate and engage your brain.

-Purposeful people also have a lower probability of suffering from dementia, according to study results published by Patricia Boyle, Ph.D., in the Archives of General Psychiatry in 2012.
+Purposeful people also have a lower probability of suffering from dementia, according to study results published by Dr. Patricia Boyle in the Archives of General Psychiatry.

 I can speak with greater confidence because of these research results, but in fact, this principle is obvious when you think about it.
 People who have purpose, who have hopes and dreams, will naturally be more positive about their lives and more proactive in their self-care — exercising more, eating better, and managing their stress.
 These attitudes toward life produce results that accumulate over time, naturally contributing to long-term brain health and longevity.